Accounting & Finance Finance and Compliance

 Mr. Law is Director of New Spring Capital, a SFC licensed entity that specializes in corporate finance advisory work as well as providing Sponsorship, an activity regulated by the SFC Hong Kong, for companies seeking IPO in Hong Kong.
 He is also Managing Director, TIC Associates, a professional firm that provides corporate training and advisory services in corporate governance, risk management, M&A, leadership, due diligence and corporate finance.
 Prior to joining TIC Associates, he was General Manager, Finance, Hong Kong Productivity Council, the largest consulting company in Hong Kong.
 As head of Finance, he handles the overall financial management functions as well as the establishment and development of the PRC JVs and WFOEs.
 In his 30 years of finance and operational experience, Mr. Law has dealt with IPO (Australia), fund raising (USA and Hong Kong), venture capital investment (PRC), M&As’, business development in Asia Pacific region including the PRC.

-Dr. LAM Yat-fai is the Principal of Structured Products Analytics, CapitaLogic Limited and Adjunct Professor of Finance, City University of Hong Kong.
-He graduated from City University of Hong Kong with a Doctor of Business Administration degree in finance.
-Dr. LAM has worked for bank regulator, international banks and sovereign wealth fund, specializing in the areas of anti-money laundering, credit risk management and structured products.
+Dr. Lam Yat-fai is the Chief Data Scientist of Strategic Data Science Limited and the Adjunct Professor of Finance, City University of Hong Kong.
+He graduated from City University of Hong Kong with a Doctor of Business Administration degree and holds the CFA, CAIA, CAMS, CFE, FRM, PRM, MCSE and MCNE professional designations, specializing in the areas of machine learning, cryptocurrencies and anti-money laundering.
+Before becoming a financial technologist, Dr. LAM worked for bank regulator, international bank and sovereign wealth fund.

 Dr. Ringo Chan has extensive experience in programme development and administrative management of both full-time and part-time programmes ranging from sub-degree to Master degree level in business and finance.
 He obtained his EdD from the University of Leicester.
 With more than 12 years of teaching experience, he has specialised in teaching investment management, global financial markets and behavioural finance.
 He is a financial writer at China Daily and serves as the member of advisory group of Investor Education Centre, mentor of the University of Hong Kong and honorary flight lieutenant of the Hong Kong Air Cadet Corps.
 His current academic research focuses on lifelong education, educational psychology and financial management.
 His articles have published in journals such as Active Learning in Higher Education and International Journal of Continuing Education and Lifelong Learning.